LLB Law and Criminology (2-year degree)

 Teaching methods

-Teaching is carried out through a combination of lectures supported by seminars and tutorials.
+Teaching is carried out through a combination of lectures supported by seminars, tutorials and workshops.
 A key feature of the Buckingham teaching method is the use of small tutorial groups which provide the most effective means of ensuring that the students benefit from the academic expertise in the Law School.
 It is also the philosophy of Buckingham’s faculty to be available to students outside scheduled tutorial times and to encourage good working relationships between staff and students with our excellent Personal Tutor system which supports student every step of the way:

 We provide: